dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/custom-standoff.md

 - `<mapping>`: the root element

-  - `<defaultXSLTransformation> (optional)`: the Iri of the default XSL transformation to be applied to the XML when reading it back from DSP-API.
+  - `<defaultXSLTransformation> (optional)`: the IRI of the default XSL transformation to be applied to the XML when reading it back from DSP-API.
 The XSL transformation is expected to produce HTML.
-If given, the Iri has to refer to a resource of type `knora-base:XSLTransformation`.
+If given, the IRI has to refer to a resource of type `knora-base:XSLTransformation`.

   - `<mappingElement>`: an element of the mapping (at least